paypal/skipto/README.md

 ## Version History
 ### Version 3.1
 * Added actions to toggle between "Important" and "All" landmarks and headings.
+* Added additional keyboard shortcuts in the menu based on heading level.
-* Added more information about accesskey.
+* Added more information about accesskey in help.
 * Fixed bugs in 3.0

 ### Version 3.0